 “While serving as the first commander of the Navy Emergency Preparedness Liaison Officer Program (NEPLO) in all 50 states and territories while advising senior leaders of the U. S. Navy, sister services, Combatant Commands, Joint Chiefs of Staff, and in the Office of the Secretary of Defense in matters of Defense Support of Civil Authorities, and as a pilot for American Airlines, we provided information to the U.S. Department of Homeland Security about where we saw vulnerabilities in our transportation security system that could create a place for terrorists to strike and accomplish their mission,” Wackerman said.

 “The Penn State program was very useful and practical in my everyday life for both the U.S. Navy and airlines.
-It provided me with a solid foundation of policy, principals, and practicality.
+It provided me with a solid foundation of policy, principles, and practicality.
 It also allowed me the opportunity to continue working while learning and growing as a leader.”

 Wackerman continues to advise the U.S. Navy and the NEPLO as a senior mentor and is the Navy representative on the Reserve Forces Policy Board for the secretary of defense in Washington, D.C.